hcai-mms/hcai-mms.github.io/_publications/2025_11_EMNLP_PosBias.md

 bibentry: inproceedings
 bib:
   # journal: IEEE International Conference on Content-Based Multimedia Indexing # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: "Proceedings of the 22nd IEEE International Conference on Content-based Multimedia Indexing (CBMI 2025)"
+  booktitle: "Findings of the Association for Computational Linguistics: EMNLP 2025"
   editor:
   publisher:
   address: